mattermost/mattermost-developer-documentation/site/content/integrate/apps/quick-start-js/_index.md

 Confirm the installation in the modal that pops up.
 You can insert any secret into the **App secret** field for now.

-## Using the App
+## Using the app

-Select the "Hello World" channel header button, which brings up a modal:
+Select the "Hello World" channel header button in Mattermost, which brings up a modal:

 ![image](modal.png)